 The strings that attached the loop right at the end of the hammock to the bed of the hammock itself

-Netting similar to mosquito netting, but with smaller holes.
+Netting is similar to mosquito netting, but with smaller holes.
 Used to keep insects out of hammocks and as baffle material to separate down chambers in some quilt construction.

-An oversized sleeping bag by Speer Hammocks that completely envelops the hammock, providing insulation above and below the hammock.
+An oversized sleeping bag by Speer Hammocks completely envelops the hammock, providing insulation above and below the hammock.
 Because the PeaPod does not drape over the body, a top quilt is often required below about 50 F.

-Single tied stitches from one side of a quilt or under insulation that are often used with batting insulation.
+Single tied stitches from one side of a quilt or under insulation are often used with batting insulation.

-Two types of ridge lines.
+Two types of ridgelines.
 First, the structural ridgeline is very tight, non-stretchy, and sets the amount of sag on the hammock.
 When you pull the hammock supports tight, you’re also pulling the ridgeline tight…but since the ridgeline holds a fixed length, the fabric in the hammock body isn’t affected.
 I like it b/c no matter how you hang your hammock, it always has the same amount of sag.
 Also, you can tie the supports to the tree at a lower level and still have a comfortable hammock b/c it increases the sag.
 Next, non-structural ridgelines are just strung up support, bug nets or traps and don’t change how the hammock sags.
 Some of these are elastic and some are cord, occasionally webbing on some homemade ones.
 Both kinds are good for holding boots, jackets, stuff sacks with nighttime essentials, etc. I always hang my headlamp and emergency whistle up there…that way I can blow the whistle when a bear comes sniffing and never have to leave the hammock.
-Since I switched to a soft-sided Nalgene I use my water as a pillow, but before that I always had a stuff sack with a snack and a bottle of water hung on the Ridgeline.
+Since I switched to a soft-sided Nalgene I use my water as a pillow, but before that, I always had a stuff sack with a snack and a bottle of water hung on the Ridgeline.
 Hammock ridgelines are also different from tarp ridgelines.
-Tarp ridgelines are sometimes just a sewn seam running along the centre length that needs to be sealed, and some folks actually run a cord for the full length between the trees and the tarp lays on top of it.
+Tarp ridgelines are sometimes just a sewn seam running along the center length that needs to be sealed, and some folks actually run a cord for the full length between the trees and the tarp lays on top of it.
 Each type has advantages…but as I said, don’t confuse tarp ridgelines with hammock ridgelines.

 The tension lines that are used to suspend a tarp from the trees on tarps that don’t have a full-length corded ridgeline.
 Those tarps typically have a seam along the ridge.

 Sag describes how tightly the hammock is strung between the trees.
-If the hammock is very loose between the trees and adopts a “U” shape, it has a lot of sag.
+If the hammock is very loose between the trees and adopts a “U” shape, it has a lot of sags.
 This makes it easier to lay on the diagonal.
-If the hammock is strung tightly, laying on the diagonal will be more difficult and may cause shoulder squeeze.
+If the hammock is strung tightly, laying on the diagonal will be more difficult and may cause a shoulder squeeze.

 Segmented Pad Extender (SPE)